Constantin Rădulescu (footballer, born 1934): Managerial career

 Rădulescu's last spell as coach was at UM Timișoara which he helped get promoted from Divizia C to Divizia B at the end of the 1998–99 season.
 He also led them in the 1998–99 Cupa României campaign where they eliminated Divizia A teams Astra Ploiești and Național București, reaching the quarter-finals where they were defeated by Dinamo București.
 During this period Rădulescu told his players his most famous quote regarding their football careers:"Everything passes, money passes, but these...these you should tell them to your children and grandchildren".
-Before a Divizia B game against UTA Arad he got a call from somebody who told him that four or five of his players got bribed to lose the game, the match ended with a 5–0 loss and he resigned from UM Timișoara.
+Before a Divizia B game against UTA Arad he got a call from someone who told him that four or five of his players were bribed to lose the game, which ended with a 5–0 loss and he resigned from UM Timișoara.
 Afterwards he ended his career in which he has a total of 426 matches as a coach in Divizia A, consisting of 176 victories, 82 draws and 168 losses.